Progeny-of-the-Chicken/3902-Project/README.md

 - Chalina Russell

 # Controls
+In the inventory you can use:
+- WASD to scroll selection
+- Enter to choose selection
+- E to start the game
+- P to pause
+- M to mute the game
+- Q to quit

 In Gameplay, you can use:
 - WASD to move
 - E to enter the inventory